 On most cars, caster is calculated by adding the kick-up angle of the chassis to any additional caster added by the hub carrier (aka “caster block.”)
 It can be adjusted either by changing the front bulkhead or adjusting the front-upper suspension mounts, or by changing the hub carrier (or inserts within it.)

-The kick-up angle is the upward angle of the front of the suspension arm (or suspension pin) when viewed from the side (see diagram above.).
-0 degrees kick-up would be flat.)
+The kick-up angle is the upward angle of the inside-front of the suspension arm (or suspension pin) when viewed from the side (see diagram above.).
+0 degrees kick-up means the arm would be flat.
 Kick-up and caster have similar effects on handling:

 Most on-road cars use 0 degrees of kick-up, or even some negative kick-up (also known as anti-dive.)

 - More stability

 - Better handling in bumps

 Less kick-up / caster